meowwtama/tp/docs/UserGuide.md

   e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`

 Examples:
-* `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

 ### Deleting a user : `delete`

-Deletes the specified user from the User List using index.
+Deletes the specified user from the Contact List using index.

 Format: `delete INDEX`

 * Deletes the user at the specified `INDEX`.
-* The index refers to the index number shown in the displayed User List.
+* The index refers to the index number shown in the displayed Contact List.
-* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd user in the User List.
+* `list` followed by `delete 2` deletes the 2nd user in the Contact List.
 * `find Betsy` followed by `delete 1` deletes the 1st user in the results of the `find` command.

 ### Add a book to Library : `addbook`